The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 (approximately ¥6,800)

-Pro searchUp to 25 times/monthUnlimited
+Pro SearchUp to 25 times/monthUnlimited

-Deep searchUp to 3 times/monthUp to 15 times/monthUnlimited
+Deep SearchUp to 3 times/monthUp to 15 times/monthUnlimited

-Ask Paper10 cases per monthUnlimited
+Ask Paper10 uses/monthUnlimited

-\Students get 40% OFF the Pro Plan
+\Students receive 40% OFF the Pro Plan

-• Register your school email address
+• Register with your school email address

 Or…

-• Email of your current Consensus account
+• The email address associated with your current Consensus account

-• Graduation year
+• Your expected graduation year

 SciSpace